cyberandy/image-captioning/README.md

 This script demonstrates how to use Python with the Microsoft Computer Vision API (provided as part of the [Microsoft Cognitive Services](https://www.microsoft.com/cognitive-services)) to generate meta description for images stored on a WordPress website.

 ## Instructions
-To run the script simply:
+To run the script simply download it and follow these steps:

 ### 1. Export WordPress XML Media Contents
   - Login to your WordPress dashboard, and navigate to Tools Export.